 - Other worn or damaged engine components.

-A driver will often wonder what causes a blown head gasket.
-The truth is, anything from the coolant system to the combustion chamber could be responsible.
+A driver will often wonder, what causes a blown head gasket.
+The truth is, anything from the coolant system, going to the combustion chamber, could be responsible.

-Most confusing is the fact that symptoms which resemble those of head gasket failure; will sometimes originate from other causes.
-In certain cases, a symptom might show due to multiple failures within the engine.
+Most confusing is, the symptoms which resemble those of head gasket failure, will sometimes originate from other causes.
+In certain cases, a symptom might show, due to multiple failures within the engine.

 Examples could include the following: